a legally binding command or decision

 a situation from which extrication is difficult

 Everyone was startled at this cry, and Dorothy, seeing her old friend's

 plight, screamed and exclaimed: "Mercy me!"

-the act of conquering
+the act of defeating and taking control of

 The Goose searched as earnestly as the others, for if he could discover it, he meant to hide it where the Wizard could never find it, because if the Wizard changed him back to his proper form, along with the others, he would then be recognized as Ruggedo the Nome, and they would send him out of the Land of Oz and so ruin all his hopes of